 Which cancer charities can I knit for?

-Every country has a range of cancer charities to knit for, from boobs for Knitted Knockers to beanies for Knots of Love, and handmade items for Yarns of Hope, and you can find knit and crochet patterns for chemo hats on Crochet for Cancer.
+Every country has a range of cancer charities to knit for, from boobs for Knitted Knockers to beanies for Knots of Love, and handmade items for Yarns of Hope.
+The Breast Cancer Haven charity love knitted and crocheted items and there are knit and crochet patterns for chemo hats on Crochet for Cancer.
 It's a great idea to get in touch with your local hospitals and their oncology departments and ask if they need chemo caps, blankets or covers for drainage bags post surgery too.

 What to make for someone with cancer